 Threat actors are more likely to target the technology that educational institutions rely on than the individuals who use them.
 Cybercriminals often employ a “spray and pray” campaign, releasing malware across a broad spectrum of industries and organizations, and then counting on the numerous attacks to find a vulnerability that will gain them easy entry.

 Hackers then focus on the organizations with the greatest potential for a large payout.
 For this reason, private colleges with large endowments present a natural target, but larger public institutions can be attractive as well.
-Attackers often begin looking at an organization’s financial statements and cyber insurance policy coverage limits to uncover sources of funds that could be used to pay ransom.
+Attackers often begin looking at an organization’s financial statements and indications of their cyber insurance policy coverage limits to uncover sources of funds that could be used to pay ransom.

 While cybercriminals use a variety of methods to achieve their goals, most attacks on schools and higher education organizations tend to fall into a few broad categories: